 Remove Interstates from the road centerline file.
 Use the Calculate Fnode Tnode script to create the intersection point file.
 Remove points with a valence of 1 or 2.
-Buffer intersections with 10and 15-meter buffers and create new intersection centroids with reassigned valences.
 Intersect pointfile with measurement geography and calculate ratios of four-way intersection counts to total intersection counts.

 6. GIS Steps [Note: these need to be adjusted for valences over 4.]
-The following procedures were completed using ArcMap (ArcInfo) 8.3.